bimobject/docs/docs/documentation/data/impact-graphs.md

 # Impact graphs

 One of the ways of inspecting the environmental impact of your products, components and packaging is by exploring their impact graphs.
-These graphs can be found at the top of an entity's page:
+These graphs can be found at the top of an entity's page, or at the bottom of the entity property sidepanel:

 ![Image of the impact graph on the page](/images/data/impact-graph-page.jpg)